rolling-scopes-school/ml-intro/0_prerequisites/README.md

 If you had a relevant course in University or you studied Linear Algebra yourself, you may fresh up your knowledge by simply going through this [cheatsheet](https://stanford.edu/~shervine/teaching/cs-229/refresher-algebra-calculus).
 If those concepts are unfamiliar to you, you may take a look at [Mathematics for ML book](https://mml-book.github.io/book/mml-book.pdf) chapters (2.1-2.8, 3.1-3.5, 4.1-4.5, 5.1, 5.2).

 ## Probability and statistic
-You may fresh up you knowledge by going through this [Probability for ML cheatsheet](https://stanford.edu/~shervine/teaching/cme-106/cheatsheet-probability).
+You may fresh up your knowledge by going through this [Probability for ML cheatsheet](https://stanford.edu/~shervine/teaching/cme-106/cheatsheet-probability).
 If that looks unfamiliar to you, please refer to [Mathematics for ML book](https://mml-book.github.io/book/mml-book.pdf) chapters 6.1-6.5.